mcr11996/KramersMoyalSGSClosure/README.md

 <!--ABOUT THE PROJECT-->
 # About the Project
 This repository is intended to provide a data-driven subgrid-scale closure method using the principles of statistical mechanics.
-The current SGS closure is implemented into
+The current SGS closure is implemented into an LES closure for the stochastically forced 1D momentum equation (Burgers equation).
+The following sections provide more information on the stochastic Burgers equation, Kramers-Moyal (KM) expansion method, and the implementation of the KM method for closure of the SGS term in LES of the Burgers equation.

+See the [the cited paper](https://www.researchgate.net/profile/Hitesh-Bindra/publication/376766325_Development_of_a_subgrid-scale_model_for_Burgers_turbulence_using_statistical_mechanics-based_methods/links/65999ab53c472d2e8eb968a9/Development-of-a-subgrid-scale-model-for-Burgers-turbulence-using-statistical-mechanics-based-methods.pdf) for a more thorough derivation of the math involved.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>